almeidx/lurkr-website/README.md

 #### Cloning repository

-- `git clone git@github.com:almeidx/pepe-website.git`
+- `git clone git@github.com:almeidx/lurkr-website.git`
-- `cd pepe-website`
+- `cd lurkr-website`
 - `yarn`

-Note: If you don't have yarn installed globally, you'll have to run `npm i -g yarn`.
+Note: If you don't have yarn installed globally, you'll have to run `corepack enable`.

 #### Running the website